partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Unit 01: Cabbages, huh...

-Earb: There's something funny about those cabbages-mon.
+Muku: There's something funny about those cabbages-mon.

-Earb: It's almost as if their leaves are mouths-mon.
+Muku: It's almost as if their leaves are mouths-mon.

 Momo: Something... feels wrong...

-Barley: *wan wan!*
+Barkley: *wan wan!*

-Momo: What is it, Barley?
+Momo: What is it, Barkley?

-Barley: *wan!*
+Barkley: *wan!*

 Captain: He's saying there's something inside that cabbage.

 Momo: Could it really be the book's characters like Pumpkin said...?

-Earb: Inside the cabbage...?
+Muku: Inside the cabbage...?

 Clock: At any rate, we had better help it.

 Momo: Ah!
-Barley!
+Barkley!

-Momo: Barley, clever, clever boy!
+Momo: Barkley, clever, clever boy!

-Momo: Barley, well done!
+Momo: Barkley, well done!

 Momo: Can your nose sniff out those main characters even in the dirt?

-Barley: *wan!*
+Barkley: *wan!*

 Shall we explain how to play?

 * 👉Yes! explain
 * I know, I'm good

 Momo-chan.
-Use Barley's nose to search for the heroes of the picture book!
-Moving Barley is just like in the potato fields, use the D-pad.
+Use Barkley's nose to search for the heroes of the picture book!
+Moving Barkley is just like in the potato fields, use the D-pad.
 Try to press the directions toward the smell of the cabbages.
 There are 5 heroes and heroines.
 Save them all before they get completely gobbled up!
 Good luck, Momo-chan!